 Would sterilization work?

-I've just been listening to DPF's favourite friend, Michael Laws on Radio Live – Michael advocates sterilizing men and women who are perpetrators of extreme abuse of children.
+I’ve just been listening to DPF’s favourite friend, Michael Laws on Radio Live – Michael advocates sterilizing men and women who are perpetrators of extreme abuse of children.
 Why are so many against it?
 Are these the same people that use the line “put children first”?
-If we aren't for capital punishment for people that kill and maim kids then perhaps sterilisation is an option.
+If we aren’t for capital punishment for people that kill and maim kids then perhaps sterilisation is an option.
 The Family Violence Death Review Committee has just released figures that show at least sixteen children were killed in family violence incidents in the past year.
-That is just child deaths from family violence, how many children have been subject to injury-causing sexual and physical abuse past year?
+That is just child deaths from family violence, how many children have been subject to injury-causing sexual and physical abuse this past year?

 If we were putting children first then sterilisation (voluntary or compulsory) could be an option – on top of prison sentences and the like.
 The criteria would have to be rather tight.
 Would sterilization just be for serious physical and sexual abuse cases?
 Or for neglect?

 Many serious male, youth offenders between the ages of 15 and 17 are either Maori or Pacific Island.
-Most present to the courts with a of abuse, use, gang affiliations, and the like.
-The stereotype really isn't far from the truth.
+Most present to the courts with a history of abuse, drug use, gang affiliations, and the like.
+The stereotype really isn’t far from the truth.
 Most of those boys have siblings.
 If we really cared about those children left behind then surely we would stop those children having to end up the same products of abuse – either remove children at birth OR take one step back and sterilise the Mothers and Fathers on proof of abuse.
-Many of the offenders of New Zealand's worst child abuse/murder cases had other children and others went on to have more… can we think about those children rather than focus on the abhorrent act?
+Many of the offenders of New Zealand’s worst child abuse/murder cases had other children and others went on to have more… can we think about those children rather than focus on the abhorrent act?
 How do we help those children left behind (or still to be born)?

 We need to have a real consequence for the worst offenders to protect further children from being hurt.
 Those that kill their kids through abuse and neglect can’t be trusted with precious children.